pybites/pybites.github.io-source/content/codechallenge62.md

 	- 6 months free access to our [200 Bites of Py exercises](https://codechalleng.es/bites/).
 	- Spend US$50 on [one or more Python books of their choice](https://www.amazon.com/s?k=python&i=stripbooks-intl-ship&ref=nb_sb_noss_2).

-We encourage you to join our [PyBites Slack Community](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU) and hop in the #pyday channel to collaborate.
-Please do not post solutions in this channel.

 Last but not least: the intent is not to just focus on the _best_ solution.
 Rather, the priority for all should be to learn and improve your Python skills.

 Keep it cool like Fonzie and enjoy the ride!
+Again our [**#pyday** channel](https://join.slack.com/t/pybites/shared_invite/enQtNDAxODc0MjEyODM2LTNiZjljNTI2NGJiNWI0MTRkNjY4YzQ1ZWU4MmQzNWQyN2Q4ZTQzMTk0NzkyZTRmMThlNmQzYTk5Y2Y5ZDM4NDU) is great for asking help / mentoring, but please do not post any solutions there.

 Ideas for future challenges, channel ideas / requests can be submitted via [GH Issues](https://github.com/pybites/challenges/issues).